Ensure that you will complete mandatory hospital rotations

 Get your Recognition of Prior Learning (RPL) sorted

 If you have completed additional hospital experience post-general registration, you may be eligible for an RPL once you start the AGPT Program.
 Prioritise collating all hospital letters of service and end of rotation assessments from PGY2 onwards for this application.
-You will have to submit your RPL application by a certain date, which is set by your RTO.
-Please contact your preferred RTO or relevant college/s for further information.
+You will have to submit your RPL application by a certain date, which is set by your college.
+Please contact your training college for further information.

 Apply to practices